 Further, the KIIT School of Rural Management fosters analytical and critical thinking for evidence-based decision-making for issues in rural areas.
 It develops the necessary knowledge and skills in students to enable them to work as a supervisory level cadre in both government and non-government organisations.

-Therefore, play a major role in the development of rural areas and the upliftment of people with a post graduate diploma in rural development from KIIT School of Rural Management (KSRM)!
+Therefore, play a major role in the development of rural areas and the upliftment of people with a MBA in Rural Management from KIIT School of Rural Management (KSRM).